athlonreg/Clover_Build/README.md

 - [tianocore's edk2](https://github.com/tianocore/edk2)

 ## Changelog
+- 4734: consider LEVW in detail according to cpu generation by shelocks -- 2018-11-04

 - 4733: correct clovy theme for bounding rect visibility by slice2009 -- 2018-11-04

 - 4731: more cases for scalable layout by slice2009 -- 2018-11-04